jillesvangurp/sinatra-docdsl/README.md

 # Why?

 We needed a tool to document our Sinatra based REST API at Localstream and I decided to write my own tool.
-You can check out our (https://localstre.am/api)[API Documentation] for an example.
+You can check out our [https://localstre.am/api](API Documentation) for an example.

 # install